adammakinson/chorechart/CHORECHART.md

 than it is on the "chores management" screen.
 On the "user chores" screen, the user_chore should be hard-deleted IF it hasn't been submitted for inspection and if it hasn't had points awarded to it.
 On the "chores management" screen, the chore should be soft-deleted.

+So, where we are headed is we are going to tie some communication with the router to block certain ip addresses (i.e. roblox) and disallow/filter MAC addresses, so "spending" reward time for TV/computer game time will be a bit more complex since we will have to send messages to the router to change its settings, then set a timer that decrements the number of minutes left for the activity and once the time expires, send messages to the router to re-block those ip addresses.